qgan7125/PA-and-Section-Writeups/Section6-InheritanceMystery/README.md

 ```
 Which class is at the top of the inheritance hierarchy?

-Why is the twice method in the One class poor decomposition?
+Imagine the twice method in the One class did not call name().
+Why would this be
+poor decomposition?

 Can Two's thrice method call super.thrice()?
 Why or why not?
 ```